 - 1. Fully calibrated mobile monitoring method as a replacement method - 2.
 Hybrid mobile monitoring method in combination with AP-42 silt loading sampling - a.
 Use of uncalibrated mobile monitoring to find representative AP-42 sampling locations - b.
-Use of mobile monitoring method that is indirectly calibrated against AP-42 silt loading emission factors
+Use of mobile monitoring method that is indirectly calibrated against AP-42 silt loading emission factors - 3.
+Improved/expanded national silt loading default values, which would require a major national research effort.

-No other demonstrated emission factor development approaches have been found during the investigation under NCHRP Task 42.
+No other demonstrated emission factor development approaches have been found during the investigation under Task 42.

-User guidance for implementing these approaches is presented in the following sections of this report.
-In addition, a method evaluation scheme is provided to aid the user in determining the trade-offs and in making a final selection of the approach used for a particular application.
+User guidance for implementing the first two alternative methods is presented in the "Guidelines," which has been prepared as a self-standing document.
+A method evaluation scheme is also provided in that document to aid the user in determining the trade-offs and in making a final selection of the approach used for a particular application.